Candas1/Hoverboard-Web-Serial-Control/README.md

 # Hoverboard-Web-Serial-Control

-Experiment to control hoverboard, log and plot output data through a simple webpage.<br>
+Web tool to control hoverboard, log and plot output data through a simple webpage.<br>
 The tool doesn't need installation and is accessible via this link.<br>
 https://candas1.github.io/Hoverboard-Web-Serial-Control/

 It works with USART serial protocol and USART DEBUG in following firmware:<br>
 https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC

 From a computer, you can use both WEB Serial API and WEB Bluetooth API.<br>